vincecao/vince-amazing.com/app/blog/_posts/how-to-enable-remix-debugger-in-vs-code.md

 ---
 title: How to enable Remix Server-side and Client-side Debugger in Vscode
 date: 2023-05-26 18:37:35
+categories: Config
 ---

-1. Open editor commands, `cmd + shift + p`, (or `ctrl + shift + p` from Windows and Linux machine).
+1. Open the command palette by pressing `cmd + shift + p` (or `ctrl + shift + p` on Windows and Linux).

-2. Search `debug npm script`, and select the `dev` script or what ever scripts you like in `package.json`.
+2. Type `debug npm script` in the search bar, then select the `dev` script or any other script you prefer from your `package.json`.

-3. Close all node running server in terminal for this project, and open Run and Debug (`shift + cmd + d`) from left side panel from vscode.
+3. Terminate any running Node.js servers in the terminal for this project, then navigate to the Run and Debug section by pressing `shift + cmd + d` in the left sidebar of VSCode.

-4. After above step you should have **server-side** debugger attached, and bottom of the vscode editor will show orange, break points in loader and action functions will trigger debugger actions.
+4. After completing the previous steps, the **server-side** debugger should be attached.
+The bottom of the VSCode editor will display an orange indicator, and breakpoints in loader and action functions will activate debugger actions.

-5. For first time to run the debugger, add a new configuration from the dropdown input, and it will create `Launch.json` under `.vscode` folder.
-Add below configuration into the file and save it.
+5. If this is your first time running the debugger, create a new configuration from the dropdown menu.
+This will generate a `Launch.json` file in the `.vscode` folder.
+Add the following configuration to the file and save it.
 ``` json
 {
   "version": "0.2.0",